wardz/DRList-1.0/README.md

 - [Submit a pull request.](https://github.com/wardz/DRList-1.0/pulls)
   I recommend creating a symlink between your WoW addons folder and DRList-1.0.
-  You should preferably load the addon using the toc file instead of xml so everything gets loaded for testing.
 - [Report bugs or missing spells.](https://github.com/wardz/drlist-1.0/issues)
 - [Help translate.](https://www.curseforge.com/wow/addons/drlist-1-0/localization)